Where the misunderstandings about MICs come from

 A rehabilitated Green Line car of the Massachusetts Bay Transit Authority

 A rehabilitated Green Line car of the Massachusetts Bay Transit Authority.
-Trolley cars still travel on surface streets in and around Boston, in medians of divided roadways.
-Many streets still contain buried trolley tracks.
-They comprise a technical debt.
-MICs continue to accrue due to a near-continuous need to patch roadways.
-The need arises because of surface decomposition from the freeze-thaw cycle and small movements of buried tracks under traffic loads.
-A recent sewer upgrade project in Cambridge required removal of buried tracks to replace an old sewer line.
-This presented an opportunity to defer street surface maintenance (MICs) to take advantage of the surface rebuilding that was included in the sewer project.
-I don’t know whether the city actually exploited that opportunity.
+Trolley cars still travel on surface streets in Boston, but the only active lines are in medians of divided roadways.
+Many streets in and around Boston still contain buried trolley tracks.
+They comprise a technical debt, and MICs continue to accrue in the form of broken pavement and a near-continuous need to patch roadways, due to surface decomposition from the freeze-thaw cycle and the constant small movements of the buried tracks due to traffic loads.
+A recent sewer upgrade project in Cambridge required removal of buried tracks to remove and replace the old sewer line.
+This presented an opportunity to defer street surface maintenance (MICs) to take advantage of the surface rebuilding that was included in the sewer project, though I don’t know whether that opportunity was actually exploited.

-For most conventional financial debts, interest charges accumulate until we retire the debt.
-Interest charges might be zero for some time periods, but they’re never negative.
+For most conventional financial debts, interest charges accumulate until the debt is retired.
+Interest charges might be zero for defined time periods, but they’re never negative.
 Failure to meet the contractual payment schedule can result in penalties and additional interest charges.

-For technical debt, we can sometimes defer or advance MICs without penalty.
-We can arrange to temporarily nullify the MICs on a particular class of technical debt, or particular instances of that class.
-To do so, we need only reschedule a project or projects.
-This is possible when MICs accrue only if there is a need to perform work on the assets that carry the debt.
-In a given fiscal period, if we perform no work on those assets, the MICs can be zero.
-By scheduling projects accordingly, we can arrange for MICs to be zero.
+But at times, for technical debt, MICs can be deferred or advanced without penalty and without additional “interest charges.”
+In other words, the organization can arrange to temporarily nullify the MICs on a particular class of technical debt, or for particular instances of that class, by simply rescheduling a project or projects.
+This is possible when the nature of the debt is such that MICs accrue only if there is a need to perform work on assets that are affected by the debt in question.
+In a given fiscal period, if no work is performed on those assets, the MICs can be zero.
+By scheduling projects accordingly, organizations can arrange for MICs to be zero.

 There is one caveat.
-As I mentioned in “Debt contagion: how technical debt can create more technical debt,” as long as a particular class of technical debt remains in place, its associated MPrin might increase.
-Deferring retirement of a class of technical debt can be wise only if we can control its associated MPrin or if changes in its MPrin are acceptable.
+As discussed in “How technical debt can create more technical debt,” as long as a particular class of technical debt remains in place, its associated MPrin might increase.
+Deferring retirement of a class of technical debt is wise only if its associated MPrin is controlled or if projected changes in its MPrin are acceptable.

 Related posts